Global Hemophilia Survey Amplifies Patient and Caregiver Voices

 Hemophilia is a rare, lifelong condition in which the ability of a person’s blood to clot properly is impaired, leading to excessive bleeds and/or spontaneous bleeds into joints, muscles, and soft tissues that can result in joint damage and chronic pain, and potentially impact quality of life.
 Globally, over 1 million people are estimated to have hemophilia, divided over the different types, and sustainable access to diagnosis and treatment remains a challenge for a large number of these patients.

-To better understand the impact of hemophilia on people living with the condition, their caregivers, and their providers (hematologists), Sanofi, in partnership with The Harris Poll, recently conducted a first-of-its-kind global survey — Hemophilia Life Stages and Changes.
+To better understand the impact of hemophilia on people living with the condition, their caregivers, and their providers (hematologists), Sanofi, in partnership with The Harris Poll, conducted a first-of-its-kind global survey — Hemophilia Life Stages and Changes.
 With 2,700 participants across 11 countries, the survey not only captured insights on what it’s like to live with hemophilia day-to-day, but also throughout important life stages, including impact on the ability to travel, work, and relationships.

 Sanofi global hemophilia survey methodology